tgross/devopsdaysmsp2018/content/_index.md

 > The opinions expressed in this talk are the speaker's alone and do not reflect the view of this conference, your employer, or my mom.
 Any reference to or citation of any person or organization does not constitute or imply an endorsement or recommendation of the content of this talk.
 The speaker is grossly unqualified to tell you how to live you life.
 Your mileage may vary.
 Not to be used in the manufacture of nuclear weapons.
 By attending this talk the speaker hereby grants you an irrevocable, perpetual, non-exclusive, transferable, worldwide license to be excellent to each other.

 {{% note %}}
 why is it especially important to talk about ethics when we start talking about ML and IoT?
 What makes these things special?
 What makes them different from other software?
 Why do we as engineers even need to discuss this stuff?
 "Ethics is hard!"
 "C'mon, I just want to code!"
+Who am I, anyways? basically nobody.
+I'm not an ethicist w/ a PhD, and even though I've worked on ML and IoT projects, I'm not some guru. and that's important because we *all* need to be talking about this stuff.
 {{% /note %}}

 ---